Sah Polymers IPO subscribed 3.74 times so far: Check GMP & other details

 Grey market premium

-Market participants said Radiant Cash IPO grey market premium (GMP) was seen around Rs 8 today.
+Market participants said grey market premium (GMP) was seen at around Rs 8 today.
 It implied that the company may list at a premium of 12.31 per cent.

 Swastika Investmart recommended giving this IPO a miss.
 "On the valuation front, the company has reported strong growth.
 The issue, however, has a PE value of 23.13, which is higher than its peers.
 It has a reliance on a small number of clients and the issue size is small.
 Therefore we recommend to 'Avoid' this IPO," it said.